19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008; 27/2009; 29/2010]

+[Act 37 of 2014 wef 27/11/2014]

 (10B) The Minister may by order exempt a company from subsection (10A) in respect of such transaction as may be specified in the order.

 [34/2008]

-(10C) No writing-down allowance under subsections (1A) and (1B) shall be made to any company in respect of any amount of capital expenditure incurred on the acquisition of intellectual property rights for which an investment allowance has been claimed under Part X of the Economic Expansion Incentives (Relief from Income Tax) Act.
+(10C) No writing-down allowance under subsections (1A), (1B) and (1BAA) shall be made to any company in respect of any amount of capital expenditure incurred on the acquisition of intellectual property rights for which an investment allowance has been claimed under Part X of the Economic Expansion Incentives (Relief from Income Tax) Act.

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

-(10D) No allowance under subsections (1A) and (1B) shall be made to any company in respect of any instalment paid by it under any agreement to acquire any intellectual property right that is signed before the basis period for the year of assessment 2011.
+(10D) No allowance under subsections (1A), (1B) and (1BAA) shall be made to any company in respect of any instalment paid by it under any agreement to acquire any intellectual property right that is signed before the basis period for the year of assessment 2011.

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

 (11) In this section —